This post may include affiliate links. Please see my disclosure.

 My family loves banana pudding.
 I have written Betty Crocker website and Duncan Hines website looking for the Banana Pudding Poke Cake recipe I have seen on Pinterest..
 To try something different, I went to the

-I decided to kick up this recipe a bit and add some toffee.
+I decided to kick up the recipe a bit by adding some toffee.
 During Christmas, I fix Pralines that go well-crumbled up on top of banana pudding.
 I did not have any Pralines, so I decided to try toffee.
-I found out that toffee also goes well with banana pudding.
+Toffee and banana pudding are an excellent combination.
 This Banana Pudding Toffee Poke Cake vanished.

 If the pudding sets to long in the bowl and thickens, it will not run in the holes very well.
 If this happens, add a tablespoon or two of milk so the pudding will run off the spoon easily.
 Add the Cool Whip, then the Heath candy, and last the Vanilla Wafers.
 The Health candy will keep the Vanilla Wafers from softening up.

-Once the cake has COOLED, poke holes about 1/2 inch apart all over the cake.
+- Once the cake has COOLED, poke holes about ½ inch apart all over the cake.
 Use the back of a wooden spoon.
-My wooden spoons looked so bad and I was afraid they were not sanitary.
+My wooden spoons looked so bad, and I was afraid they were not sanitary.
 I tossed them in the trash last year.
 I was kicking myself.
-I really needed a wooded spoon to poke these holes.
+I needed a wooded spoon to poke these holes.
 The holes need to be big enough to allow the pudding to seep down into the cake.

 - After the holes have been poked, add the pudding to the top of the cake.
 If you refrigerate the pudding too long, it will not seep down into the cake.

 - Refrigerate the cake with the pudding on top until firm.

 - Add the tub of whipped topping to the top of the pudding.